 The advantage of this approach is that you can schedule the 16 hour fasting window to include sleep.
 So you are really only fasting for 4 hours before bed and 4 hours after you wake up.

-Periodic Fasting techniques: the 4/20 program
+Intermittent Fasting techniques: the 4/20 program

 A more advanced form of intermittent fasting includes a fasting window of up to 20 hours, every day.
 Your feeding window is only 4 hours per day.
 As such, you have to plan your meals and meal times so you can get all of the nutrition and calories you need during this short window.